-These Vegan Alternatives to Turkey include the top 10 delicious turkey alternatives made from wholesome, plant-based ingredients that taste great and are good for you too.
+These Vegan Alternatives to Turkey include 10 delicious turkey alternatives made from wholesome, plant-based ingredients that taste great and are good for you too.
 Let’s work together to end a cruel and senseless tradition by promoting and sharing vegan recipes this holiday season.
 Save a turkey.
 Go Vegan!

 Each year, an estimated 245 million U.S. turkeys are slaughtered so they can end up as holiday centerpieces on someone’s table.
 These playful, intelligent birds are extremely social and have unique personalities just like cats and dogs.
 They love to have their feathers stroked and will puff themselves up in a huge way just to get you to notice them.
 They’re extremely fast as well, with the ability to fly up to 55 miles an hour.
 Sadly, however, the turkeys that adorn holiday dinner tables are bred on factory farms for the sole purpose of being killed for human consumption.
 But before this happens, they are forced to live their short lives enduring tortuous, inhumane conditions.